Gaya Sa Pelikula is more than a BL series

-There’s a reason why Gaya Sa Pelikula has gained so much traction even before the first episode airs this September 25th: the trend of the BL genre, the production of Globe Studios, the names of Juan Miguel Severo and JP Habac, the obvious chemistry of stars Ian Pangilinan and Paolo Pangilinan—but there’s so much more to understand about the narrative itself.
+There’s a reason why Gaya Sa Pelikula gained so much traction even before the first episode aired on September 25th: the trend of the BL genre, the production of Globe Studios, the names of Juan Miguel Severo and JP Habac, the chemistry of stars Ian Pangilinan and Paolo Pangilinan—but there’s so much more to understand about the narrative itself.
 More than the names that make it up, the story of the series itself is such a worthwhile addition to the local entertainment scene.

 During the presscon held on September 23, the cast and crew kept uttering one line: “It’s time to take back our stories.”
 You see, on and off screen, Gaya Sa Pelikula is supported, conceptualized, produced and starred in by members of the LGBTQIA+ community.
 And if that isn’t some solid representation, we don’t know what is.

 The series introduces us to Vlad (Ian Pangilinan) and Karl (Paolo Pangilinan), two neighbors who are forced to live together to avoid and/or solve their individual problems.
-What happens after the two agree to cohabit is still somewhat of a mystery—though we know there will be drama, lip-locking and some self-realizations in the first season.
+Saying what happens after the two agree to cohabit would be a spoiler—so let's just say this: lip-locking, arguments, realizations and relatability.

 View this post on Instagram